 Credit money has existed in different incarnations as well (decentral credit money, private credit money and our current highly centralized credit money)

-Credit-money is actually not so young, as one might think.
-Some think, that credit-money exists since Federal Reserve was created in 1913, others think that credit money exists since central banking was created in 1660’s.
-Actually, credit-money started 5’000 years ago in Mesopotamia.
+Credit-money is not so young, as one might think.
+Some think, that credit-money exists since the Federal Reserve was created in 1913, others think that credit money exists since central banking was created in the 1660s.
+Credit-money started 5’000 years ago in Mesopotamia.

 On this picture we see different combinations of the credit money: